AnalyticalGraphicsInc/STKCodeExamples/StkAutomation/README.md

-# STK Automation Scripts and Utilities
+## STK Automation Scripts and Utilities

+A variety of scripts and applications for automating STK Desktop

-## Choose your language
+### Choose your language

 * [Matlab](Matlab)
 * [CSharp](CSharp)